-1) In the second quarter a targeted new rights issue by way of set-off to companies related to the principal shareholder, Kistefos AS, was carried out.
+1) In the second quarter 2023 a targeted new rights issue by way of set-off to companies related to the principal shareholder, Kistefos AS, was carried out.
 The 287.783 new issued shares to the value of MSEK 30 was consideration for fees brokering the charter agreement and the financing for the transaction that the Group entered into with Ocean Yield regarding two AHTS-vessels Odin- and Andreas Viking.

-No dividends were paid during 2023 and 2022.
-At the Annual General Meeting on April 24, 2024, it will be proposed no dividend to be paid for the 2023 fiscal year.
+No dividends were paid during 2024 and 2023.
+At the Annual General Meeting on March 26, 2025, it will be proposed no dividend being paid for the 2024 fiscal year.